 The most shocking stat however was that 79% of the women who answered my polls stated that they do NOT consider themselves ‘recovered’ now, and whilst of course some of the women answering this question might consider themselves very much still in the raw, early newborn stages, most of these women’s births were well over a year ago.
 It is evident to me that the trauma sticks around for a very long time post birth, which is why it is so important to seek help if you are experiencing any symptoms.
 It’s also important to remember that recovery looks different for everybody – to some people, ‘recovery’ could mean the ability to be willing to endure another birth, for others it could mean letting go of the guilt or simply being able to practice self care without experiencing symptoms of PTSD.
+Let’s face it – as mums we have plenty of mum guilt, we don’t need the guilt of a birth to be a part of that too.
 Recovery does not need to be rushed or happen quickly, in fact, the BTA have released the #babystepschallenge to represent how recovery is done in baby steps.
 Recovery is personal and entirely individual, and whilst the stats might not be the most positive – recovery is possible.

 I asked Storm, a 21 year old blogger sharing the highs and lows of single parenthood, some questions regarding her recovery from her birth trauma.
 Storm has always been very open and honest about her experiences on social media, and has kindly answered my questions in full on her blog, which I would definitely suggest reading if you’d like to hear a first hand, raw account from a mother who experienced trauma.